ichadni/BIJAY_24_Hall_Management_System/README.md

 ## 📌 Note

-This project was developed as part of an academic collaborative project.
-The application is currently under development and has not been deployed yet.
+This project was developed as part of an **academic collaborative project**.

+The system has been completed and tested locally.
+The project is currently not deployed and is maintained as an academic and portfolio project.